hoffstadt/DearPyGui/docs/source/documentation/themes.rst

 Item Specific
 -------------

-Applying a theme to an item will overide any previous themes to that specified item if the theme contains an applicable component.
+Applying a theme to an item will overide any previous themes on the specified item if the theme contains an applicable component.

 .. code-block:: python